Olympic Bar Comparison

 ATTRIBUTES OF A BAR

-Grade - This is a rough classification and open to debate, but here's how we define it:
+Grade - For power bars.
+This is a rough classification and open to debate, but here's how we define it:

 Finish - The finish applied to a bar makes a difference in the durability of a bar and how tacky/grippy it feels.